DIY: Antibacterial Cut Salve |

 admin May 20, 2015

-Now that the weather’s warmer, a lot of people are looking for a safe way to clean the inevitable cuts and scrapes that occur during outdoor play.
-There are obviously plenty of commercial options, but there are also safer, more natural options too.
+In the warmer months, many people look for a safe way to clean the inevitable cuts and scrapes during outdoor play.
+There are plenty of commercial options, but there are also safer, more natural options.

 That’s why I created this simple salve.
-It’s easy to make, and it helps to keep cuts clean, kills bacteria, and even helps to stop bleeding.
+It’s easy to make and helps keep cuts clean, kills bacteria, and even helps stop bleeding.
 Not bad for a simple little salve!

-The ingredients in this are carefully chosen to produce a quality salve that is beneficial.
+The ingredients in this are carefully chosen to produce a quality, beneficial salve.

 Turmeric is anti-bacterial and anti-viral.
-Raw honey is anti-bacterial, anti-viral and keeps cuts clean.
-Cayenne pepper helps to stop bleeding.
-Shepherd’s purse helps to stop bleeding too.
-Olive oil is good for skin, and beeswax helps it all to solidify.
+Raw honey is antibacterial and antiviral, plus it keeps cuts clean.
+Cayenne pepper and shepherd’s purse help to stop the bleeding.
+Olive oil is good for the skin, and beeswax helps it all to solidify.

 Ingredients: